dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Unlike other types, booleans are usually used in literal form.
 Values like numbers are usually wrapped in named constants, but we typically pass around `true` and `false` directly.
-That can make callsites unreadable if it isn't clear what the boolean represents:
+That can make call sites unreadable if it isn't clear what the boolean represents:

 {:.bad}